HOLLYWOOD REPORTER; By Ryan Parker; Thursday, August 8, 2018;

 Now, a retired construction worker and Army veteran who specialized in code-breaking believes he may have made a break in the case, which has been dormant with authorities for years, according to CBS News.

-“I never in my wildest dreams would have thought that I would ever use Morse code, or any kind of code-breaking or anything again,” said Rick Sherwood, who served in three top-secret tours in the U.S. Army during the Vietnam War.
+“I never in my wildest dreams would have thought I’d use Morse code, or any kind of code-breaking again,” said Rick Sherwood, who served in three top-secret tours in the U.S. Army during the Vietnam War.

 Sherman was asked for help by Thomas J. Colbert, an award-winning California author and TV producer who has been investigating the mystery for years with a cold case team, led by former FBI agents.